MIGG-NTU/MIG_Docs/source/information/notes.rst

 - Please check Pulic Holidays before arranging a group meeting.
 Please refer to `NTU Academic Calendar <https://www.ntu.edu.sg/sasd/oas/AcademicCalendar/Pages/index.aspx>`_.

-- Please refer to `LT/TR Room booking <https://github.com/MathImaging-Geophysics-Group/resources.ntu>`_ to help Prof. TONG with tutorial room booking.
+- Please refer to :doc:`/resources-ntu/room-booking/index` to help Prof. TONG with tutorial room booking.
 If you have no access, please ask other members help you.

-- Please refer to `NTU blog <https://github.com/MIGG-NTU/resources.ntu>`_ to learn how to manage MIGG groupmeeting website.
+- Please refer to :doc:`/resources-ntu/ntu-blog/index` to learn how to manage MIGG groupmeeting website.

 - Please remind the reporter to send ppt to the manager after the presentation, so that MIGG members can download the ppt after groupmeeting.

-- Please update all the things in `groupmeeting.ntu <https://github.com/MIGG-NTU/groupmeeting.ntu>`_ simultaneously in the GitHub for a backup purpose.
+- Please always remember to update :doc:`/groupmeeting/index` in the GitHub for a backup purpose.

 - Please upload ppt to ``groupmeeting.ntu`` in MIGG Google Drive simultaneously for a backup purpose if ppt is available.
 Paper pdfs are not needed to upload there due to the space limit.

-- Please create or update the collections in `MIG Groupmeeting Website <https://blogs.ntu.edu.sg/geophysics/>`_ simultaneously so that we can have a good document record.

 Group meeting notice